iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 (`GET /outputs`)

 Get the producer of the output, the corresponding address, amount and spend status of an output.
 This information can only be retrieved for outputs which are part of a confirmed transaction.
-It will have additional methods such as reattach to perform extra functionality.

 ### Parameters